We are currently moving to a new website platform, some services may be temporarily unavailable.

 It is a very exciting time at Scotch College.
 I have been working with the Executive team and Council on the strategic plan, which sets a clear direction for Scotch College and encapsulates our values and vision, leaving scope for change and individuals’ input.

-I am working with others in relation to transition programs, the health and pastoral care structures, programs in the Senior School and character education.
+I am working with others in relation to the timetable reforms, transition programs, the health and pastoral care structures, programs in the Senior School and character education.

 What roles would you like to see Scotch students fulfil in their future lives?